 Welcome

 Welcome to my web site, my name is Dan Burfoot.
+I am a data scientist, software engineer, and philosopher of science.

-Before starting at Adnetik, I worked as a freelance software developer and wrote a book book about the philosophical foundations of artificial intelligence.
+Before starting at Adnetik, I worked as a freelance software developer and wrote a book about the philosophical foundations of artificial intelligence.
 A solid first draft of the book is now complete, and I am now looking for feedback from readers.
 If you have any interest in machine learning, computer vision, computational linguistics, or the philosophy and history of science, I would love to hear your opinions.
 I will even compensate you with free coffee and/or beer!

 Over the last year or so my father (running guru Amby Burfoot) and I built an online training program called SmartCoachPlus.
 This web tool creates a training schedule, including workout distances and paces, that is customized for each user.
 If you want to run a marathon, but don't know how to train properly, then SmartCoachPlus is the tool for you!
 The application launched in early January 2011, and as of July 2011 has over 1,000 paid subscribers and 10,000 free uers.
 You can view it online by clicking here (requires free registration).